 The leaves are shades of red and yellow in the summer months and gray-tinged for the remaining seasons.

 The plant blooms with pale pink star-shaped flower clusters.

 During the summer months, the leaf margins develop brilliant red and yellow hues.

 Light and Temperature

-This light loving plant will do great when placed in full sun.
+The baby necklace succulent is a light loving plant and will do great when placed in direct sun.
 However, it also does well in light shade.

 If you decide to place your Crassula Rupestris plant in full sun exposure, acclimate the plant slowly to the sunlight to make sure it doesn’t burn.

-Cooler nighttime temperatures of around 50-55 degrees Fahrenheit are preferred by these plants in order to grow in optimal condition.
+Cooler nighttime temperatures of around 50° to 55° degrees Fahrenheit are preferred by these plants in order to grow in optimal conditions.